spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 ## Only allow certain files in a collection

-You can pass a callback to `acceptsFile` that will check if files are allowed into the collection.
+You can pass a callback to `acceptsFile` that will check if a file is allowed into the collection.
 In this example we only accept `jpeg` files.

 ```php
 use Spatie\MediaLibrary\File;